The Latest from the ABM Experts

 Written by Justin Keller

 We’re calling it now: pipeline acceleration is about to become the obsession of B2B marketers everywhere.
-With more B2B marketers responsible for their company’s revenue (70% according to our pals at 6Sense), the focus is quickly shifting from the top of the funnel to actively driving the entire funnel.
+With more B2B marketers responsible for their company’s revenue, the focus is quickly shifting from the top of the funnel to actively driving the entire funnel.
 Pipeline acceleration is also the easiest place to develop sales and marketing collaboration that unites revenue teams because everyone has a stake in it.
 The key to unlocking this partnership and speeding deals along is intelligently delivering the right content to the right audiences at the right time.

-It’s so powerful that when we (the Sigstr team using Sigstr) started doing this ourselves, our sales velocity increased 15% (an average sales cycle of 45 days to 40 days).
+It’s so powerful that when we (the Terminus team using Terminus) started doing this ourselves, our sales velocity increased 15% (an average sales cycle of 45 days to 40 days).
 That’s like giving our team an extra two weeks to run deals per quarter!
 If you’ve ever been in an EOQ pinch, you know how valuable that time can be.

-Everyone’s sales process and associated sales stages look different, so we’re going to break up the revenue journey into three chunks and give you a few ideas for Sigstr campaigns.
-Reminder: stage-based targeting is built right into Sigstr, so setting these campaigns up is a snap.
+Everyone’s sales process and associated sales stages look different, so we’re going to break up the revenue journey into three chunks and give you a few ideas for Terminus campaigns.
+Reminder: stage-based targeting is built right into Terminus, so setting these campaigns up is a snap.

 Type: Default Campaign Banner